Siphon880gh/devbrain/AI Assisted Coding/Code Generation - Enhance App/Add data persistence and online users (Cursor AI).md

 **Goal:**
 We’ll enhance an app to support multiple users, and the AI should infer what data needs to be saved per user so people can log back in and pick up where they left off.

+In other words, you're taking an app that just works on your computer / localhost -> Make it support authenticated users with database online

 **High level steps:**
 We build this in phases: first, implement `localStorage` persistence so the app reliably saves and restores data across sessions.
 Next, extend that same local-only approach to support multiple users (still using `localStorage`) so it behaves like real account switching during in-person demo testing, but structure the stored data like a real database—one “table” per entity type (users, workflows, settings, etc.) instead of scattered keys.
 After that, create the REST API migration plan (migrating from local data persistence to online data persistence), then implement visual test for the online data persistence (users and features).
 Then have AI migrate the frontend off `localStorage` by swapping repository calls into API requests against the remote API server, using the visual test as guidelines.
 To maximize the chances of success, generate spec docs up front, build a test harness/tests before implementation, and use solid design patterns (like a repository layer) so the UI stays decoupled from whichever storage backend is active in each phase.